Sherrill Headrick: Early life

-Headrick grew up in Fort Worth, Texas where he was an All-District fullback at North Side High School.
+Headrick grew up in Fort Worth, Texas, where he was an All-District fullback at North Side High School.
 He played college football at Texas Christian University, playing offensive guard.
 However, he had to drop out due to poor grades after his junior season.
 He then spent one year playing in the Canadian Football League.

 Professional career

 While working in the west Texas and New Mexico oil fields during the off-season, in 1960 he became one of the first players to sign with the Dallas Texans in 1960 as an undrafted free agent.
 He played linebacker and went on to star for the team while they were the Texans and when they became the Kansas City Chiefs.

 In his first year with the Texans, Headrick set the standard for playing hurt, after fracturing a vertebra in his neck in a pre-game collision at Houston.
 Despite feeling pain in his neck, he played the entire game.
 He learned of the fracture five days later, but went on to play the following week, earning the nickname "Psycho".

 In his book "The American Football League – A Year-by-Year History, 1960–1969", Ed Gruver quotes Texans/Chiefs coach Hank Stram as saying that Headrick, who refused to wear hip pads, had the highest pain threshold [he'd] ever seen in an athlete.
 Headrick played with a broken neck, infected gums, and a fractured thumb.
 When an injury left the bone in his finger protruding from the skin, Headrick popped the bones in place without missing a play.

 "He was a fantastic football player", former Chiefs tight end Fred Arbanas told The Kansas City Star.
 "Sherrill was so quick, most of the offensive linemen couldn’t get to him.
 He was such a wild man, people didn’t realize he was such a student of the game.
 Teams would come out in different formations, and Sherrill knew exactly where the ball was going to go."

-He was a Sporting News AFL All-League selection in 1960, 1961 and 1962, when the Texans won the longest game ever played and defeated the two-time defending champion Houston Oilers in the double-overtime AFL Championship game.
+He was a Sporting News All-AFL first-team selection in 1960, 1961 and 1962, when the Texans won the longest game ever played and defeated the two-time defending champion Houston Oilers in the double-overtime AFL Championship game.

 He was an AFL Western Division All-Star in 1965 and in 1966, when the Chiefs won the franchise's second AFL title, and played in the first AFL-NFL World Championship game (the predecessor of the Super Bowl.

 In 1967, the Chiefs drafted linebackers Willie Lanier and Jim Lynch and let Headrick go to the Cincinnati Bengals in the 1968 expansion draft.
 He finished his AFL career with the Cincinnati Bengals in 1968, the expansion Bengals' first season.